Murder of Brooke Wilberger: Joel Patrick Courtney

-On November 30, 2004, a University of New Mexico foreign exchange student was beaten and raped before escaping and identified Joel Patrick Courtney as her attacker.
+On November 30, 2004, a University of New Mexico foreign exchange student who was beaten and raped before escaping identified Joel Patrick Courtney as her attacker.
 On September 12, 2007, Courtney pleaded guilty to the attack.
 Courtney's plea agreement called for a prison sentence of up to 18 years, plus 5 to 20 years on parole.

-Police eventually linked Courtney, a native of Beaverton, Oregon, to Wilberger's disappearance.
+Police eventually linked Courtney, a native of Portland, Oregon, to Wilberger's disappearance.
 In August 2005, he was charged on 19 counts of aggravated murder, kidnapping, sexual abuse, rape and sodomy.
-Court documents released in 2008 revealed details showing that Courtney was in Corvallis when Wilberger disappeared and that a green van he was driving was spotted by several people, including an OSU employee who identified him from a photo lineup.
+Court documents released in 2008 revealed details showing that Courtney was in Corvallis when Wilberger disappeared, and that a green van he was driving was spotted by several people, including an OSU employee who identified him from a photo lineup.
 Officials said that Wilberger's DNA was found inside the van, along with her hair.